Videos and text by TIM FAULKNER/ecoRI News staff

 Planning Board member Robert Woods recused himself from the recent hearing, after noting that he expressed opposition to the project prior to his appointment to the board in March.

 The meeting was a continuation from a June 20 meeting.
-The Planning Board will deliver an advisory opinion to the state Energy Facilities Siting Board by the Sept.
+The Planning Board will deliver an advisory opinion to the state Energy Facility Siting Board by the Sept.
 9 deadline.